niemet0502/niemet0502/README.md

 My current tech interests are around building Web applications that scale, Developer Tools, Software Architecture, Database design, and Distributed Systems to do these, I use Javascript(React, Angular), Nodejs, Java, and Python.

-I enjoy reading manga, listening to good music, or running. 💡
+I enjoy watching manga and formula 1, listening to good music, or running. 💡

 ## DEV STACK 🧰